Essential Tips for Booking Alhambra Palace Tickets

 Where to Stay in Granada: Anacapri Granada

 We stayed at the hotel for 2 nights and 3 days.
-You can read more about my Granada itinerary here for the best things to do and recommendations on what to eat!
+You can read more about my Granada travel guide here for the best things to do and recommendations on what to eat!

 Alhambra Tickets: Morning or Afternoon?